 Students interviewed Eduardo Zendejas, a UNO professor and member of the Omaha tribe, and they created this documentary as part of the Omaha Public Schools Making Invisible Histories Visible initiative.

-The Omaha Tribe originally lived in the Ohio River Valley.
+The Omaha tribe originally lived in the Ohio River Valley.
 In the 17th century, other tribes located as far as the east coast of the United States began moving into this area as well.
 The tribal group that eventually became the Omaha responded by migrating west, ultimately reaching the Mississippi River.
 Here, half of the tribe decided to go south, while the other half decided to go forward and upstream.
 This group became known as the Omaha, meaning “going against the current.”

 As the tribe continued to move west, they eventually crossed the Missouri River, creating a settlement near Sioux City, South Dakota, and named their new territory “Big Village.”
-However, the Sioux Tribe already lived in this area, and disliked the Omaha—particularly because they were in competition for buffalo during hunting season.
+However, the Sioux Tribe already lived in this area, and disliked the Omaha—particularly because they were in competition for buffalo during the hunting season.
 Buffalo were extremely important to Native American tribes, as they used the animal for food, shelter, clothing, weapons, and other tools.

 The Omaha migrated south out of the Sioux territory, and entered present-day Omaha, near what is now Fontenelle Forest.
 This area became their permanent home, and they began building earth lodges.
-The depressions from these dwellings can still be seen today in the forest, like the above image shows.
+The depressions from these dwellings can still be seen in 2016 in the forest, like the image shows.
 In addition, the tribe started a fur trade with the French and continued trading with white settlers.
 The Missouri River became a valuable resource for trade, and allowed the tribe to farm crops like corn.
 The Omaha tribe stayed in the area until 1854, when the U.S. government sent them to a reservation.

-An earth lodge depression in Fontanelle Forest.
+An earth lodge depression in Fontenelle Forest.

 The Treaty of 1854